Third Battle of Manzanillo: Background

 Although a number of awards were given for these actions, they proved that the presence of the Spanish vessels and shore batteries were not going to be easy to overcome, and two gunboats were accordingly dispatched to aid the American vessels, the two being the USS Wilmington and USS Helena.
-The commanding officer of the Wilmington, Chapman C. Todd, became commander of the now seven-vessel strong American force, and moved to clear the harbor of Spanish vessels.
+The commanding officer of the Wilmington, Chapman Coleman Todd, became commander of the now seven-vessel strong American force, and moved to clear the harbor of Spanish vessels.
 Todd ordered his vessels to be split up into three groups, with the two gunboats Wilmington and Helena being ordered to enter the harbor via a channel on the northern side of the bay and attacking from the left, Osceola and Scorpion being ordered to attack from a channel directly opposite the city, and the Wompatuck, Hist and Hornet being ordered to move in from the right through one of the bays southern channels.
 All three of the American squadrons were instructed to time their passages through the channels to enter the bay concurrently.
 The reason behind the division of the squadron was to prevent any Spanish vessels from escaping by blocking their escape routes.